chilcano/service-mesh-workshop/labs/00-k8s/eks/README.md

 replicaset.apps/reviews-v3-79fb5c99d5       1         1         1         42s
 ```

-Since that all K8s services (aka `vip`) are of type `ClusterIP`, that means that the BookInfo App isn't accesible from Internet, and the uniqe way to get access to the application is through of Istio Ingres Gateway Pod (`istio-ingressgateway-7d89dbf85f-kw4bb`) and its Serrvice (`istio-ingressgateway`) wich is of type `LoadBalancer`.
+Since that all K8s services (aka `vip`) are of type `ClusterIP`, that means that the BookInfo App isn't accesible from Internet, and the uniqe way to get access to the application is through of Istio Ingres Gateway Pod (`istio-ingressgateway-7d89dbf85f-kw4bb`) and its Service (`istio-ingressgateway`) wich is of type `LoadBalancer`.

 In conclusion, if we want to call an API or Microservice running in a Secure Data Plane (Secure Service Mesh) based on Istio and Envoy Proxy, we should identify the `fqdn` of the Istio Ingres Gateway Service (`istio-ingressgateway`) and perform the request through of it.
 But as we are using a Secure Data Plane (Secure Service Mesh), we need to create a new route (`kind: VirtualService`) to the required API or Microservice.
 Below the commands: